 There are two types of uninsured motorist coverage.

 Uninsured motorist bodily injury insurance (UM or UMBI) covers you, the insured members of your household (resident relatives) and your passengers for bodily/personal injuries, damages, or death caused by an at-fault driver who doesn’t have insurance (uninsured) or, in some states, by a hit-and-run or miss-and-run driver.

-These coverages also typically protect you and your insureds when riding in someone else's vehicle, riding a bicycle or are a pedestrian.
+These coverages also protect you and your insureds when riding in someone else’s vehicle, riding a bicycle or being a pedestrian.

 - Medical expenses

 - Funeral expenses

 - Loss of income

 - Pain and suffering

 In some states, pain and suffering is not covered or only compensated for if there are extenuating circumstances, such as a permanent injury.

 Policy limits for uninsured motorist bodily injury coverage are per person and per accident and coverage is written as such.
 For example, $25,000/$50,000 means that the maximum payout per person is $25,000 and the maximum payout for all people injured in one accident is $50,000.
 This coverage may also be written as 25/50.